 I gulped this book down.
-For any novelist, whose work involves an element of historical research, this is a fascinating account of how an idea makes it to the printed page.
-The journalist is me followed the search for facts about Kate Grenville’s great-great-great grandfather Solomon Wiseman, the novelist in me was on the edge of my seat wanting to see how Kate Grenville turned the truth of family history into her award-winning novel The Secret River.
+For any novelist, whose work involves an element of historical research, this book by Australian author Kate Grenville is a fascinating account of how an idea makes it to the printed page.
+The journalist is me followed the search for facts about Grenville’s great-great-great grandfather Solomon Wiseman, the novelist in me was on the edge of my seat wanting to see how Kate Grenville turned the truth of family history into her award-winning novel The Secret River.

 The trigger for her research happens on May 28, 2000 on Sydney Harbour Bridge.
 Grenville [below] was there for the Reconciliation Walk, in support of the reconciliation between black and white Australians.
 She makes eye contact with an Aboriginal woman on the bridge that day, a moment of revelation for Grenville: that her ancestor Solomon Wiseman arrived on a boat from Britain twenty years after the first settlers, but this Aboriginal woman’s ancestors had lived here for 60,000 years.
 “And what if my great-great-great grandfather had glanced up, and seen her great-great-great grandfather standing on a rock watching the new arrivals?”
 At this point in time, Grenville’s fifth novel The Idea of Perfection was just published and she had not started the next.
 She started her research of Solomon with the vague idea that there may be a non-fiction book in it, but really she was doing it because she needed to know.

 BUY ‘THE IDEA OF PERFECTION’

 This need to know first leads her to the maze of Solomon Wisemans living in London at the right time, the 1790s.
 Finally, she thinks she has found the right one and she stands by the Thames, looking at the water trying to imagine Solomon as a lighterman on the river, found guilty of theft and sentenced to death.